kalkulacka-one/volebni-kalkulacka-2022/frontend/docs/theming.md

 ## Theme provider

-The app is wrapped in a [theme provider](../src/components/ThemeProvider.vue) component, which provides the currently selected theme (= CSS variables) to all other components nested within the provider.
+The app is wrapped in a [theme provider](../src/components/ThemeProvider.vue) component, which provides the theme (= CSS variables) set by the `theme` prop to all other components nested within the provider.

+### Theme provider wrapper & switcher

+The [theme provider wrapper component](../src/components/ThemeProviderWrapper.vue) also manages a state and provides a method to switch themes.
 To set the initial theme, you can provide it with an `initial-theme` prop.

-### Theme switcher

-The theme provider also provides a method to switch themes.
 To switch the theme, you need to inject the variable and call switch method provided with the snake-cased theme name:

 ```typescript
 import { inject } from 'vue';